Explore the New Sales Tools

 To convert a lead, your reps click the Converted stage in the path.
 Then, they either select an account or create one on the spot.
 Reps can also create an opportunity.

-- Highlight Panel: See important information right at the top of the record.
+- Highlight panel: See important information right at the top of the record.

-- News and Twitter Integration: Stay informed about the latest news that affects your customers and stay connected through social media.
+- News and Twitter integration: Stay informed about the latest news that affects your customers and stay connected through social media.

-- Activity Timeline: View emails, tasks, and events, grouped by your next steps and past activity.
+- Activity timeline: View emails, tasks, and events, grouped by your next steps and past activity.

 Users expand or collapse parts of a hierarchy as they navigate through it.
 They can view up to 2,000 accounts from each point where they enter a hierarchy.
+Account hierarchies are derived from the Parent Account field on accounts.

 Hovering over a contact’s name shows more details.